Loading...

 Accessed 2025-01-15

-District of Columbia requires Basic Business License — Home Improvement Contractor Endorsement for painting contractors.
-License is required for projects valued at All home improvement work.
-A surety bond of $5,000 is required.
+District of Columbia does not require a state contractor license specifically for painting.
 All painting contractors working on pre-1978 homes must obtain EPA RRP certification.
-Licensing is managed through the District of Columbia Department of Consumer and Regulatory Affairs.
+Licensing is managed through the District of Columbia Department of Consumer and Regulatory Affairs (DCRA).

 Requirements vary by state and locality.
 Always verify current requirements with your state licensing authority.